dwu359/ml-portfolio-optimization/README.md

 <img src="images/arima_images/acf_pcf.png" width = "600">

-For the ARIMA model, based on the partial autocorrelation (PACF) and autocorrelation (ACF) plots, along with grid search methodology, we determined the optimal parameters for the ARIMA model to be (p, d, q) = (1,1,0).
+We utilized functions from the statsmodel library for implementing the ARIMA model.
+Based on the partial autocorrelation (PACF) and autocorrelation (ACF) plots, along with grid search methodology, we determined the optimal parameters for the ARIMA model to be (p, d, q) = (1,1,0).

 <img src="images/arima_images/rolling_mean_sd.png" width = "600">